kermitt2/article_dataset_builder/Readme.md

 converted tei.xml files and other optional files either in the local file system (under data_path indicated in the config.json file) or on a S3 bucket if the fields are filled in config.json.

-You can set a specific config file name like this:
+You can set a specific config file name with `--config` :

 > python3 harvest --cord19 all_sources_metadata_2020-03-13.csv --config my_config_file.json

 To resume an interrupted processing, simply re-run the same command.

-To reprocess the failed articles of an harvesting, use:
+To re-process the failed articles of an harvesting, use:

 > python3 harvest.py --reprocess

+To reset entirely an existing harvesting and re-start an harvesting from zero:

+> python3 harvest.py --cord19 ../COVIDataSet/resources/all_sources_metadata_2020-03-13.csv --reset

 To create a dump of the consolidated metadata of all the processed files (including the UUID identifier and the state of processing):